evalinenkirotemuriithi333-Eve/evalinenkirotemuriithi333-eve/README.md

 -
 *-😃pronouns:**She/Her

---✈️ I love traveling the world as much as exploring new technologies.
+-🤪Fun facts..*✈️ I love traveling to the world as much as exploring new technologies.